 Our program offers trainees state-of-the-art equipment and facilities and access to:

-Nine neuroradiologists are on staff at the UC Medical Center, including eight full-time and one part-time faculty.
+Eight neuroradiologists and 3 neuro-interventionalists are on staff at the UC Medical Center, including seven full-time and one part-time faculty.

 All faculty participate in didactic teaching and direct supervision of trainee performance.

 The Neuroradiology Division benefits from strong departments in and good cooperation with Neurosurgery, Neurology, Otolaryngology, and Neuropathology.

 Multiple intradepartmental as well as numerous multidisciplinary conferences are given routinely.
 Neuroradiology fellows are expected to attend and participate in the majority of weekly neuroscience conferences.
 In additional neuroradiology

 fellows supervise/conduct monthly conferences for the radiology residents.
 Regular multidisciplinary conferences include: neurocritical care conference, neuro-oncology tumor board, head and neck tumor board, epilepsy surgery conference, skull base

 conference, headache conference, and stroke team meeting.
 Pediatric neuroradiology conference is available through CCHMC.